petromatviichuk/petromatviichuk.github.io/about.md

 My name is Petro Matviichuk.
 I’m a [Lviv](https://www.lonelyplanet.com/ukraine/western-ukraine/lviv)-based sysadmin/devops.

-Currently, I'm working as an IT Administrator at [Echovox SA](http://www.echovox.com).
+Currently, I'm working as DevOps Engineer at Intellias.

 In this blog I write notes about daily work challenges and investigations.